pgscandeias/clarity/readme.md

 ## About

-A very clear and accessible tean chat app.
+A very clear and accessible team chat app.

 ## Requirements